 Not completely accurate, but to get you to understand the concept.
 In reality, the full app gets loaded on the page in a specific area of your choosing via an event that gets triggered that wakes(start) the app.
 The physical app can be stored on your current host server or on an external server.

 Hi, I am Anton from Cape Town, South Africa.
-I have been practicing Software Development / Engineering since 2011 on a vast array of different platforms.
-I develop custom solutions for clients from all walks of life around the world which includes startups, small to medium businesses and assisting agencies and their customers who require specific skills sometimes.
+I have been doing Software Development/Engineering since 2011 on a vast array of different platforms.
+I develop custom solutions for clients from all walks of life around the world which includes startups, small to medium businesses and assisting agencies and their customers who require specific skills.
 My goal is always to deliver honest & quality work and I try to make myself always available if a client needs my help.
-I will never so no to a client for whatever complex request they might have, but rather put in a bit off effort and find a solution.
-It's because of always taking the complex request, been thrown in the deep end, that has helped build my career and passion around software development.
+I will never say no to a client for whatever complex request they might have, but put in a bit off effort and find a solution.
+It’s because of always taking the complex request, thrown in at the deep end, that has helped build my career and passion around software development.

 Deeper dive into SPA's

 It is constructed out of a series of reusable custom build components.
 Each component has a function or feature and when connected together, forms an application.
 Your use-case can vary depending on how simple or complex your app needs to be.